ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ### Index articles

 An index article must be created if the folder is intended to only hold other articles.
 Index articles must contain a list articles that are inside its own folder.
-They may contain other information such as a lead paragraph or descriptions of linked articles.
+They may also contain other information such as a lead paragraph or descriptions of the linked articles.

 ### Disambiguation articles